fguzmanrs/reimagined-results/README.md

-Project name:  Movie Map App
+## Movie Map App

-Description: The "" project has been created to "" and is able to "".
+## Description:

-Table of Contents: (Optional) Include if long/detailed READMEs
+The Movie Map App has been created to "" and is able to "".

 ## Prerequisites
 **Web browser.** - *We recommend Google Chrome.*